Your mental health can certainly be impacted by a breakup

 Day to day decisions had previously been supported with a safety net – the promise of a rosy future.

-Someone who you considered to be your biggest fan and the driving force behind your aspirations and desires has left your world.
+Someone who you considered to be your biggest fan and the driving force behind your aspirations and desires have left your world.

 The path from shock to acceptance and eventually moving on is different for every person, but a note to always keep in mind is that it is perfectly possible to get back to a normal self and state of mind, and you will get to your desired destination, eventually.
 Your strength will return, as humans we have an inherent design to survive.